Growth forecasts for the booming Internet of Things (IoT) vary widely depending on how experts define the IoT.

 This prediction ups the ante on IDC's earlier estimate of 31 billion by 2020.

-Until recently, cellular networks supported less than 10 per cent of all IoT connections.
+Until recently, cellular networks supported less than 10 % of all IoT connections.

 This is partly because the vast majority of them are industrial IoT (IIoT) solutions that are best served with low bandwidth, highly efficient connectivity that supports extended battery life.